Rabbits, dogs, and cats: three species that seemingly have very little in common. Cats

 and cat along the path towards friendship.

-Or, if you are struggling with finding a new rabbit, dog, or cat to introduce to your home, check out your local rescues or shelters to find the perfect addition.
+Or, if you are struggling with finding a new rabbit, dog, cat or even a reptile to introduce to your home, check out your local rescues or shelters to find the perfect addition.
 Adopting from a rescue or shelter will also allow you the opportunity to bring your existing pet to do an intro and see how it goes.